DataEngineeringBulletin/data-engineering-bulletin/README.md

 # Data-Engineering-Bulletin

-The repository will include submissions.
+The repository will include submissions and other stuffs.